openstack-archive/astara-neutron/akanda/quantum/README.rst

 Exploratory Dev Work
 --------------------

+The resource extensions are implemented with the ability to leverage AuthZ.
-You also have to update Quantum's policy file for the extension to work with authZ.
+In order to use AuthZ, update Quantum's policy file for the extension to work with the following:

     "create_portforward": [],
     "get_portforward": [["rule:admin_or_owner"]],